Rights at work

 Work without harassment and bullying

-You can make a complaint to the Equal Opportunity Commission if you believe that you have been victimised for:
+You can make a complaint to the Office of the Commissioner for Equal Opportunity if you believe that you have been victimised for:

 - using equal opportunity laws